7-day Forecast | Looping Radar

-SUNDAY NIGHT: Partly to mostly cloudy and still a little breezy.
-Lows in the upper 20s.
-Southwest winds at 5 to 15 mph.
+TODAY: Partly to mostly cloudy with a 20% chance of showers and thunderstorms.
+Highs in the upper 80s to mid 90s.
+West winds becoming east-southeast at 5 to 15 mph.

 Click Here for All the Links to Follow the Weather Team on Facebook, Twitter and Google Plus

 Nature and Science Headlines